jjvanzon/JJs-Reference-Architecture/database-conventions.md

 `< TODO: Mention: Security?
 Guids can be safe for security.
 For instance, for smaller underlying entities you could not guess the ID and sneekily change someone elses data, when only the user-ownership of higher objects are checked. >`

-For development databases use the “DEV\_" prefix, e.g. DEV\_ShopDB.
+For development databases use the "DEV\_" prefix, e.g. DEV\_ShopDB.

 For test use the prefix `TEST_` and for acceptance use the prefix `ACC_`.
 For production use no prefix at all.